 The classic view of Alzheimer’s pathology is that brain regions directly involved with the visual system are only affected relatively late in the disease, but that’s not the case with posterior cortical atrophy.

 With PCA, visual problems come first, before any memory lapses.
-In fact, the tell-tale symptoms of Alzheimer’s disease—the memory and language difficulties—follow well behind the visual problems caused by posterior cortical atrophy.
-This is because PCA first affects the back of the brain where visual and spatial information is processed.
+The tell-tale symptoms of Alzheimer’s disease—the memory and language difficulties—follow well behind the visual problems caused by posterior cortical atrophy.
+This is because PCA first affects the back of the brain, where visual and spatial information is processed.

 Recently, a large team of international researchers, led by UC San Francisco, completed the first large-scale study of PCA.
 Their findings are shocking to say the least…